For as much talk as there’s been about the return of ’70s fashion, I feel like it’s still a pretty under-appreciated style era.

 The ’70s spanned a huge range of styles from the soft simplicity of bohemian looks to the glittery and luxe fabrics of glam rock and disco, so no matter what you’re into, the ’70s has something for you.

 If you’re looking for some ’70s inspired styles, then scroll down to see three different looks, going from least to most ’70s.
 So whether you want to just want to be a little bit groovy or you (like me) have been listening to ’70s playlists on Spotify for the past week, hopefully you’ll find a bit of inspiration.

-Obviously, we can’t do a ’70s article without including bell bottoms at least once, considering that they’re a defining piece from the era.
-The darker wash makes these jeans a little more stylish and modern.
+Obviously, we can’t do a ’70s fashion article without including bell bottoms at least once, considering that they’re a defining piece from the era.
+The mid-tone wash makes these jeans stylish and modern.

 Hippie fashion was pretty influential in America from the late ’60s to early ’70s, so I made an outfit that has some elements of that laid-back vibe.
-Suede, fringe, lace, and bright patterns were all part of the late ’60s, early ’70s boho-hippie aesthetic, so start off with lacy halter top paired with a bold patterned kimono for a fun summery take on this carefree style.
+Bright patterns and warm tones were popular trends, which made this dress the perfect building block for a boho-hippie inspired outfit.

 What’s your opinion on ’70s fashion?

 Are you a fan of ’70s fashion?
 What are your favorite looks of the decade?
 Which of these 1970s inspired outfits is your favorite?
 Tell me what you think in the comments.